API

 list of digital sequence generators in base \(b=2\)

-with order="NATURAL" and randomize in
+with order="RADICAL INVERSE" and randomize in qp.DigitalNetB2 docs for more info.

-If num_tasks==1 then randomize may be in ["FALSE","DS","LMS","LMS_DS"] .
+If num_tasks==1 then randomize may be in ["FALSE","DS","LMS","LMS DS"].

 |